/images/resources/tutorials/haapi/haapi-mobile-security-lifecycle.png

 When using HAAPI, a distinction is made between first-party and third-party applications.
 The former are used when the organization providing the mobile app also provides the authorization server and stores usernames and passwords there.
 In this case, exposing a username and password within the application does not reveal any new information.

-Third-party passwords, such as a user's Google or Azure AD credentials, continue to be captured in the system browser, and the party providing the mobile app will never have access to them.
+Third-party passwords, such as a user's Google or Microsoft Entra ID credentials, continue to be captured in the system browser, and the party providing the mobile app will never have access to them.
 The tutorials on password authentication flows and advanced authentication flows provide screenshots to show how the different types of password are managed.

 Attestation Fallback